Rock Hill Trust Attorney

 What Is a Trust & Why Should I Have One?

 A trust is a legal arrangement where a trustee holds assets on behalf of beneficiaries.
 Trusts are often used to manage estate taxes, protect inheritance, and facilitate the smooth transition of assets.
-By having a trust, you gain control over how your assets are distributed and can ensure that your wishes are fulfilled even after your passing.
+By having a trust, you gain control over how your assets are distributed and can make sure that your wishes are fulfilled even after your passing.

-Additionally, trusts can be used to specify conditions for distribution, which can be particularly beneficial in ensuring that beneficiaries meet certain criteria or milestones.
+Additionally, trusts can be used to specify conditions for distribution, which can be particularly beneficial in confirming that beneficiaries meet certain criteria or milestones.
 This flexibility is often sought after in estate planning for families who wish to provide for education, healthcare, or other needs in a controlled manner.
 Trusts can also assist in reducing familial conflicts by clearly outlining asset distribution and minimizing ambiguities.

 How Do Trusts Work in South Carolina?